yard

 Never fertilize a stressed or wilting plant, even at your usual morning watering time.

-Slow-growing or drought-tolerant plants such as snake plant groupings and zz plant clumps need far fewer fertilizer days.
+Slow-growing or drought-tolerant plants such as snake plant groupings and ZZ plant clumps need far fewer fertilizer days.
 Tie feeding only to their active season and normal watering windows.

 Flowering houseplants and fruiting pots, like indoor lemon trees in containers, benefit from steady moisture on fertilizer days.
 Water early enough that leaves dry before night, especially under grow lights.